astheeggeggs/d-ldsc/README.md

 Before contacting us, please try the following:

 1. The original `ldsc` github has an excellent [wiki](https://github.com/bulik/ldsc/wiki) which contains tutorials on [estimating LD Score](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial), [heritability].
-Much of these tutorials are applicable to usage of `d-ldsc`.
+Much of these tutorials are applicable to usage of `d-ldsc`, you can also consult the orginal [FAQ](https://github.com/bulik/ldsc/wiki/FAQ).
-2. Common issues are described in the [FAQ](https://github.com/bulik/ldsc/wiki/FAQ)
-3. The method to estimate additive heritability is described in the citation below.
+2. The method to estimate additive heritability is described in the citation below.
 We have preprint incoming detailing estimation of dominance heritability in the UK-biobank, which also includes the method to estimate dominance heritability.
 A working version of the methods portion of supplement to our preprint is available in this repository and gives a detailed derivation of the approach.
 Find it at https://github.com/astheeggeggs/d-ldsc/methods/methods.pdf.

 If that doesn't work, you can get in touch with us by submitting an issue to this repository.